ykfarhan/forecasting-nymets-attendance/README.md

 ## Modelling And Evaluation Process

 In order to predict our target, we iterated through two different sets of models.
 Firstly, we ran a set of linear regression models.
-We split our cleaned data into train and holdout sets in an 8:2 ratio.
+We split our cleaned data into train and holdout sets in an 9:1 ratio, since we want to predict one season.
 After that, we fit our data through iterations of time series models.
-For this portion, our train-holdout split was done in a 9:1 ratio.
 We used RMSE scores as our evaluation metric for both sets of data.
 ### Linear Regression
 We started off with using 50 features for our training data.
 The K-Best (K=25) model on our original training gave us the best evaluation score.
 We used this model to predict on our holdout data.
 | Model | RMSE |
 | --- | --- |
-| Dummy Regressor | 5951.45
+| Dummy Regressor | 5987.98
-| Linear Regression | 4739.15
+| Linear Regression | 4763.06
-| **K-Best** | **4567.23**
+| **K-Best** | **4691.09**
-| Polynomial Lasso | 181371.31
+| Polynomial Lasso | 42548.70
-| Polynomial K-Best | 4590.42
+| Polynomial K-Best | 4719.73

 ### Time-Series
 We started off with a simple ARMA model as our baseline and kept increasing the complexity of the models.
 We used subsets of the best features from our regression model as exogenoues variables for the ARIMAX and SARIMAX models.
 Although, our RMSE scores on these models were not as good as our regression models.